redhat-et/jumpstarter/website/content/en/docs/TestHarness/_index.md

 {{% pageinfo %}}
-Jumpstarter provides a driver architecture to enable the easy contribution of additional test harnesses, but today only the jumpstarter-board is supported.
+Jumpstarter provides a driver architecture to enable the easy contribution of additional test harnesses, but today only the dutlink-board is supported.
 {{% /pageinfo %}}

-We recognize that the jumpstarter-board could help test many general edge devices, but complex devices may require a custom test harness, and we also understand that customers may have already their own harnesses in place. **One of our design goals was to make it very easy to add new test harnes drivers** to Jumpstarter.
+We recognize that the dutlink-board could help test many general edge devices, but complex devices may require a custom test harness, and we also understand that customers may have already their own harnesses in place. **One of our design goals was to make it very easy to add new test harnes drivers** to Jumpstarter.